Zapper: One Wicked Cricket: Gameplay

 The player's aim is to traverse over eighteen levels as Zapper the cricket.
 Along the way the player must collect six eggs in each level.
 The player can jump or zap through the levels.
 If Zapper touches an enemy or falls into an environmental hazard, Zapper will lose his life and will respawn at the last collected egg checkpoint.
-Zapper has turn-based enemy movements, but the gameplay is similar to Frogger, which instead has vehicles moving independently.
+Zapper has turn-based enemy movements, but the gameplay is similar to Frogger 2: Swampy's Revenge, which instead has vehicles moving independently.
 It is described in the GameSpot review as "basically just Frogger without the license".

 Reception

 The game received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
 IGN gave the Xbox version an unfavorable review over a month before its U.S. release.